silesia-corporation/eslint-plugin-require/README.md

 ## Usage

-1. Install `eslint-plugin-require` as a dev-dependency:
+1. Install `eslint-plugin-requirejs` as a dev-dependency:

     ```shell
-    npm install --save-dev eslint-plugin-require
+    npm install --save-dev eslint-plugin-requirejs
     ```

 2. Enable the plugin by adding it to your `.eslintrc`:

     ```yaml
     plugins:
-      - require
+      - requirejs
     ```

 ## Configuration